Transport in Luton: Luton Airport

 Luton Airport is 2 mi from Junction 10 of the M1 and is the fourth-largest airport serving the London area, after Heathrow, Gatwick and Stansted, and is one of London's six international airports along with London City Airport and London Southend Airport.
 The airport is a hub for EasyJet, TUI Airways and Ryanair.

 Luton DART

 A, automated people mover/light rail transit line links Luton Airport with Luton Airport Parkway.
 It opened in March 2023 and, after an initial trial run, will provide a 24-hour service to and from the airport.
-It is expect to open 24 hours per day three weeks later.
+It is expected to open 24 hours per day three weeks later.